 Stuck in a loop of ongoing symptoms?

 • If your GP has been unsuccessful in helping you initially, find a practitioner who understands recurrent and persistent bladder infections.
-GPs are restricted by guidelines that don’t recognise these.
+GPs are restricted by guidelines that don’t recognise Chronic/Persistent UTIs.
 Find a practitioner

 • Read and research as much as possible, this website and others can help you understand more and look for support and treatment.